-At Dr. Goya Analisis, the use of the Clarius PAL HD helps us to evaluate the efficacy of antioxidant, firming and anti-
+At Dr. Goya Analisis, the use of the Clarius PAL HD helps us to evaluate the efficacy antioxidant, firming and anti-

 Ellead skin tone evaluation with color chip specialized for skin color analysis efficacy without distortion.
 By incorporating uniquely researched skin tones into traditional colorimeters, we deliver more precise and reliable data.
-Ellead's in-house professional studio and dedicated photographers produce Before & After images that can be used for marketing purposes.
-We have diverse pool of test subjects, including Asian, Caucasian, Hispanic, and African-American individuals, allowing us to tailor research designs to meet clients' specific needs.